 One spouse might have a great need for financial support, but the other spouse cannot afford to pay alimony.
-Even if one spouse could afford to pay alimony, the judge might not award spousal support if the other spouse can earn sufficient income or received enough assets in the property distribution of the divorce that they do not need alimony.
+Even if one spouse could afford to pay alimony, the judge might not award spousal support if the other spouse can earn sufficient income or receive enough assets in the property distribution of the divorce that they do not need alimony.

 Factors Used to Determine Alimony in Alabama